LGBudd/KORD-KMKE-Custom-Scenery/README.md

  7) Make the selections you want to use for your next flight then click "Fly", as usual.
  8) Rendering Options enable OSM buildings, detailed roads and pylons under

+### Southwest Airlines Traffic Files for KMDW
+A traffic file for Southwest Airlines flights to and from Chicago Midway Airport (KMDW) were generated.
+To install the file:
+1) extract the .zip file into a temporary directory of your choosing.
+2) cut the SWA.xml file and past it into the \FlightGear [version]\data\AI\Traffic\S folder.

 ## Screenshots

 ### Approach to Chicago (with orthophotos)